 Cheese provides several benefits for your teeth, such as preserves and rebuilds tooth enamel, prevents plaque and balances your mouth’s acidity level.
 It also helps to produce saliva, which kills the bacteria that cause tooth decay and gum disease.

-Tea contains polyphenols, which slows the growth of bacteria associated with tooth decay and gum disease.
-It prevents the bacteria in your mouth from turning sugar into plaque.
+Tea contains polyphenols, which slows the growth of bacteria associated with tooth decay and gum disease. based on reports submitted by an orthodontist in San Francisco, it prevents the bacteria in your mouth from turning sugar into plaque.
 Tea also fights the bacteria that cause bad breath.

 Crunchy fruits and vegetables, such as apples, carrots and celery, require extra chewing which produces saliva.
 Saliva helps to neutralize bacteria that cause tooth decay.
 Also, chewing on naturally abrasive foods removes stuck food particles, massages gums and cleans between teeth.

 Vitamin-rich foods containing calcium and phosphorus can help keep tooth enamel strong and healthy.
 Acidic foods may cause tiny lesions on tooth enamel.
 Calcium and phosphate help redeposit minerals back into these lesions.

 Sugarless gum contains xylitol that helps to prevent plaque and aids in producing saliva.
 Chewing sugarless gum also keeps your breath smelling fresh.

 Raisins contain phytochemicals, which fights bacteria that causes tooth decay.
 Some compounds in raisins also affect the growth of bacteria that is associated with gum disease.